Gartic99/ASTLI/1_Delivery/Technology.md

 <img src="https://github.com/Gartic99/ASTLI/blob/main/img/relay_module.jpg" width="400">

 ## Communication
+- **esp32s**
-- **esp32s** LoRA: each esp32 will send/receive informations to/from other traffic lights devices.
+- WiFi: each esp32 will send/receive informations to/from other traffic lights devices.
+- LoRa: the server esp32 will devliver data to the Internet using this protocol